Energy Art Symbol Paintings

 When you have a sense that your hands respond with movements and you're watching them with interest, and it's reliable, you can put an upright (important!) canvas in the way and give the hand/s a pen to hold.

-* If the system breaks down as soon as pen and paper come into play, you might need to use some EMO or EFT to clear out energy reversals, probably derived from old experiences, traumas and brainwashing on the nature of papers and pens.
-Goto http://123EFT.com for a free protocol and instructions.
+* If the system breaks down as soon as pen and paper come into play, you might need to use some EMO to clear out energy reversals, probably derived from old experiences, traumas and brainwashing on the nature of papers and pens.
+See this article for Healing The Artist's Hands instructions.

 2. Now, choose your own set up.

 "Give me something ..." (for my headache, for my creativity, that makes me learn Spanish better, that convinces me Art Solutions works, that will teach me something new, etc. etc - the choice is yours!).

 3. Let the movements happen, let the lines appear on the canvas/paper.

 4. Once you have your lines, you now have places where they cross.
 Get some colours and simply start with the first erea that catches your attention.

 If necessary, take the blue colour towards the erea and pay close attention how that makes you feel.
 If it feels good, exciting, YES, then use the blue.

 If you start to feel nervous, unhappy or even positively disturbed or nauseous, you can know that blue wasn't the right colour and you can now try with red, yellow or green until you get a sense of "warm, hot, hotter - CLICK!
 YES!"